 When we said Google Voice is free, we weren't lying.
 There's no charge for the basic service.
 There are some features that'll cost you a small fee, however.
 For one, you can call long distance through the United States and Canada for free, but you'll be charged for international calling.
 Some of the enhanced features that work with Google Chrome, for instance, also come with a fee.

 When it comes to recording calls, you can only do so for incoming calls.
 So if you're a journalist and hope to utilize this feature, you'll need to have that person call you.
 One more thing you should know: If you don't live in the United States, as of the time of this writing, you can't use Google Voice.
 You must have a U.S. phone number, which, until recently, didn't include Alaska and Hawaii.
 But now all 50 states can use the service.

-For more details on Google Voice and other technology that may make your life easier, take a look at the links on the next page.
+For more details on Google Voice and other technology that may make your life easier, take a look at the links below.

 - Bradley, Tony.
 "Google Gives Small Business and Big Voice."
 PC World.
 June 23, 2010.
 (June 23, 2010) http://www.pcworld.com/businesscenter/article/199631/google_gives_small_businesses_a_big_voice.html